 Turtle Beach Ear Force XO Four Stealth

 As I said, Turtle Beach is one of the top names in gaming headsets, so it should come as no surprise that two different headsets from this brand show up on this list.
 The Ear Force XO Four is an amazing headset at an amazing price.
-With most of these other headsets coming in at over $100 each, this headset can usually be found for around $75, and it’s absolutely worth it.
+With most of these other headsets coming in at over $100 each, this headset can usually be found for anywhere from $50 to $75, and it’s absolutely worth it.
 It’s not wireless like the 420X+, but that just means you don’t have to worry about batteries dying on you in the middle of the game, which we think is a huge plus.
 This headset also comes with mic monitoring so you can hear your own voice in the headset to ensure that you’re not screaming at your teammates during a round of Call of Duty.
 It also includes the ability to independently adjust game volume and voice volume.

 If you’re looking for a decent headset, and you don’t need wireless, and you don’t want to spend over $100, we highly recommend the Ear Force XO Four.
 We use this headset on a daily basis now and couldn’t imagine going back to anything else.
 It feels great, it sounds great, it doesn’t break the bank, and you’ll be able to game in peace without disturbing your roommates or neighbors.